 As head-of-state and commander-in-chief of Romania's Armed Forces, the President is directly elected by popular vote to serve up to 2 consecutive 5-year terms.
-By contrast, the Prime Minister (PM) is head-of-government and is appointed by the President with the consent of Parliament.
-A 22-member Council of Ministers supports the PM.
-Historically, the PM is the leader or prominent member of the political party or coalition that holds the most seats in the Parliament.
+By contrast, the Prime Minister (PM) is head-of-government and is appointed by the President with the consent of Parliament, A 22-member Council of threat of impeachment.

-Executive power is vested in both the President and the PM who share executive duties, such as overseeing the country's day-to-day affairs.
+Ministers supports the Historically, the PM is the leader or prominent member of the political party or coalition that holds the most seats in the Parliament.

-exercising domestic and foreign policy, appointing positions in government, and making declarations of war and states of emergency.
-Klaus Iohannis assumed the presidency in 2014 but resigned in February 2025 after threat of impeachment.
-Senate speaker Ilie Bolojan will take over as interim President until the May 2025 election.
-Romania's PM, Marcel Ciolacu, in 2023 (see History and Myth).
+Executive power is vested in both the President and the PM who share executive duties, such as overseeing country's day-to-day exercising domestic and foreign policy, positions appointing in government. and makina declarations of war and states of emergency.
+Klaus Johannis assumed the presidency in 2014 but resigned in February 2025 after In May 2025, Romanian presidential elections were held with Nicusor Dan becoming President.
+Cătălin Predoiu became prime Minister in May 2025 as well.